Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Myenteric Plexus}

 The segmentation of the myenteric plexus involved receiving the binary masks, corresponding to the model's prediction output, and utilizing these images for the segmentation process.
 Unlike the muscularis propria segmentation, the myenteric plexus was segmented first, using a colour-based thresholding to differentiate between brown-stained areas{~ \cite{b14}}.
 This was then followed by applying a pixel threshold to accept and reject pixels that could correspond to being a part of the myenteric plexus layer.
 Furthermore, morphological filtering{~ \cite{b19}} was also applied to filter out pixels that potentially correspond to true or false myenteric plexus regions for the final stage of segmentation.
-To evaluate the segmentation accuracy of the myenteric plexus layer, the GIR was also utilized, alongside precision and recall.